jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * Recall *constants*
     * Variables that are set by the programmer but are **not** changed throughout execution of the program

-**Python**

 * Python, the language, does not enforce constants to not be altered
 * The idea of constants are maintained and respected among programmers
-* The convention is to use all upper case letters and seperate words with underscores
+* The convention is to use all upper case letters and separate words with underscores
     * ``THIS_IS_A_CONSTANT``
 * You **can** change the values during execution, but you shouldn't, because then you're breaking the convention